 Power bars are the main type of barbell used in commercial gyms, schools, training studios, firehouse gyms, and many other places.
 These are good choices for bodybuilding, powerlifting or general weight training.

-A power bar used for all the “big 3” exercises (squat, deadlift, bench press) has these features:
+A power bar used for all the “big 3” exercises (squat, deadlift, bench press) has these specs:

 - Stiff, High Tensile Strength Steel to facilitate slow, controlled movements with minimal whip action